dfci/ksg_web/_pages/team.markdown

 ## Zhaoyuan (Ryan) Fu
 Zhaoyuan (Ryan) Fu is a software engineer in the Knowledge Systems group.
 He is primarily working on the public cBioPortal and the local cBioPortal @ DFCI.
 Ryan joined KSG after earning his M.S. in Electrical and Computer Engineering from Boston University.
 He brings skills of a full-stack developer, such as React for frontend, Spring Boot for backend, as well as knowledge for databases and containers.

+## Gufran Gungor
+Gufran Gungor is a software engineer in the Knowledge Systems Group.
+His background lies in Molecular Biology and Genetics.
+Prior to his position at DFCI Gufran worked at Yale New Haven Hospital, Exact Sciences, and Genomize in bioinformatics.
+Throughout his career he has specialized in clinical bioinformatics with an emphasis on NGS pipeline development both on premise and on the cloud.

 ## Erica Holdmore
 Erica Holdmore, Ph.D. is a Computational Biologist in the NSG Bioinformatics Group.
 Erica earned a bachelors degree from Florida State University, a master from California State University Northridge, and a doctorate from Yale University.
 She has hands-on experience with every step of the NGS pipeline, from sample collection to library prep to data analysis.
 Erica applies her expertise in developing and implementing bioinformatics pipelines for a variety of sequencing technologies to her work at DFCI, primarily for the Profile Project.